lorenzodbr/word-automata/README.md

 ### Additional features

-- Since the project uses a modified version of [JavaFXSmartGraph](https://github.com/brunomnsilva/JavaFXSmartGraph), automata graphs can be arranged automatically by toggling the "Auto-position" menu in "Settings".
+- Since the project uses a modified version of [JavaFXSmartGraph](https://github.com/brunomnsilva/JavaFXSmartGraph), automata graphs can be arranged automatically by toggling the ``Auto-position`` menu in ``Settings``.
-- You can export and import automata in a custom format.
+- You can save automata to file and open it later or on another machine.
+- Actions can be performed with shortcuts.
+They are stated near their titles in the menu bar.
-- You can enable dark mode, of course (you could argue: *why isn't it enabled by default?* and you would be probably right).
+- You can enable dark mode globally (you may also argue: *why isn't it enabled by default?* and you would be probably right).
+- If you need a hint on state colors' meaning, you can check them in ``Help`` > ``Legend``

 ## License